-Glenn T. Seaborg Award for Nuclear Chemistry
+Glenn T. Seaborg Award For Nuclear Chemistry

 Sponsored by the ACS Division of Nuclear Chemistry & Technology

-Prior to joining Indiana University in 1991, de Souza, 44, completed a postdoc appointment at the University of Rochester and a research assistantship at NSCL.
-He holds Ph.D. and M.S. degrees from the University of Rochester (1988 and 1985, respectively) and an A.B. from Washington University, St. Louis (1983).
+Moody graduated in 1977 with a bachelor's degree in chemistry from the University of California, Santa Barbara, and received a Ph.D. in nuclear chemistry from UC Berkeley in 1983.
+After conducting postdoctoral research in the Nuclear Science Division of Lawrence Berkeley National Laboratory, Moody moved to Germany, where he was appointed staff scientist at the Institute for Heavy Ion Research, in Darmstadt.
+In 1985, he returned to the U.S. to begin a position as a nuclear chemist at Livermore and has continued to conduct research there for nearly 25 years.

-De Souza was an SBC Fellow in 2003 and an Ameritech Fellow in 2002.
-He is a member of ACS, the American Association for the Advancement of Science, the American Physical Society, and Sigma Xi.
+Moody has published more than 100 papers in scientific journals and has mentored numerous summer research interns and graduate students.
+He has also served as an instructor for the ACS summer school in nuclear chemistry, lecturing on heavy-element science, fundamentals of radiochemistry, and nuclear forensics.
+Moody's commitment to nuclear science education has recently led to his appointment as adjunct professor in the newly formed radiochemistry program at the University of Nevada, Las Vegas.

-The award address will be presented before the Division of Nuclear Chemistry & Technology.
+Moody will present the award address before the Division of Nuclear Chemistry & Technology.

 Join the conversation